puzpuzpuz/cls-rtracer/README.md

 })
 ```

-Complete samples for Express and Koa are available in `/samples/` directory.
+Complete samples for Express, Fastify and Koa are available in `/samples/` directory.

 ## Middleware configuration